 Music creation is an art that has traditionally been the domain of expert human musicians.
-Recently, with the advent of artificial intelligence (AI) music models \cite{survey}, the music creation process is becoming more democratized.
-However, in real world, there are two significant challenges in the human music creation process: First, music creation involves multiple phased tasks, from drum writing, melody crafting, to arrangement and mixing; Second, music creation is an inherently iterative process that cannot achieved in one go.
-It often undergoes multiple refinements before reaching its final form.
-Most current AI models, including interactive music interface and dedicated generative models, fall short in at least one of these two challenges.
+Recently, with the advent of artificial intelligence (AI) music models~\cite{survey}, the music creation process is becoming more democratized.
+However, in the real world, there are two significant challenges in the human music creation process: first, music creation involves multiple phased tasks, from harmony and melody crafting, to arrangement and mixing; second, music creation is an inherently iterative process that cannot be achieved in one step.
+It usually undergoes multiple refinements before reaching its final form.
+Most current AI models, including interactive music interfaces and dedicated generative models, fall short in at least one of these two challenges.

 Interactive music interfaces excel in melody inpainting but often lack adaptability for diverse music creation.
-Diving deeper into current popular interactive music interfaces \cite[e.g.][]{cococo, magentastudio, visualization}, while they are powerful and user-friendly, they predominantly focus on a singular type of musical modification: melody inpainting—filling in gaps based on an existing melody.
+Current popular interactive music interfaces~\cite{cococo,magentastudio,visualization} are powerful and user-friendly, but they predominantly focus on a singular type of musical modification: melody inpainting—filling in gaps based on an existing melody.
 These models, with their intuitive human-in-the-loop interactions, have undoubtedly lowered the entry barrier for users.
 However, these AI-based interfaces for music creation, although recognizing the importance of iterative generation and refinement, often rely on a single task throughout the process.
 This reliance not only hampers their flexibility but also restricts their adaptability to diverse music creation needs.